Rock music in Russia: From underground to publicity

-The late 1980s were the years of breakthrough for the soviet rock music artists to the wide public.
+The late 1980s was a period of breakthrough for soviet rock music entering the public eye.
 Political and social changes in the country were very important for this process.

 The censorship was still present, but not as rigid as it was in the 1970s or early 1980s.
-It took years for the first Soviet rock bands to enter the radio and television programs, tour in major concert halls over the USSR, and to release their albums officially on Melodiya, in direct competition with the VIA groups.
+It took years for the first Soviet rock bands to enter radio and television programs, tour in major concert halls over the USSR, and to release their albums officially on Melodiya, in direct competition with the VIA groups.

 The rock music situation changed during the perestroika era.
 Many Russian rock bands were able to tour and record in Europe and United States for the first time.
 As a result, in 1989-1991 the situation was completely different from that of 1985.
-Moscow Music Peace Festival with western rock stars was held in Moscow, Gorbachev accepted Scorpions in Kremlin, and Brian Eno produced an album by Zvuki Mu and Dave Stewart (of Eurythmics fame) produced Radio Silence by Boris Grebenshchikov for the release in the western world.
+Moscow Music Peace Festival was held in Moscow featuring western rock artists, Gorbachev accepted Scorpions in Kremlin, Brian Eno produced an album by Zvuki Mu, and Dave Stewart (of Eurythmics fame) produced Radio Silence by Boris Grebenshchikov for the release in the western world.

 With Joanna Stingray's initiative, in 1986 the Red Wave compilation was released in the United States.
-It was a double split album with four bands from Leningrad: Aquarium, Kino, Alisa, and Strannye Igry.
-One side of vinyl for each band.
+It was a double split album with four bands from Leningrad: Aquarium, Kino, Alisa, and Strannye Igry, with one side of vinyl for each band.
 This compilation was the first official Russian rock release in the west.

-Stingray sent copies of the release to Ronald Reagan and Gorbachev, supplied with a statement saying musicians already did what both presidents could not do diplomatically.

-Melodiya's reaction was an official release of a record by Aquarium in order to create an illusion that recordings of the band are also widely released in the USSR.
+Stingray sent copies of the release to Ronald Reagan and Gorbachev, with a statement saying that musicians had already done what both presidents could not do diplomatically.
+Melodiya's reaction was an official release of a record by Aquarium in order to create the illusion that recordings of the band were also widely released in the USSR.

 Television and film also contributed to the breakthrough of Russian rock to the public in the 1980s.
 New musical television shows, such as Muzykalny Ring (Музыкальный ринг) and Programma A (Программа "А"), invited rock artists for interviews and live shows.
 In the late 1980s, several films featuring Russian rock musicians as actors were released.
 These films include Igla and Assa featuring Viktor Tsoi and music by Aquarium and Taxi Blues featuring Pyotr Mamonov.
-The Canadian filmmaker Peter Vronsky travelled to Moscow and Leningrad in February 1988 and shot a series of music videos with Televizor, Aquarium, Nebo i Zemlya, Zvuki Mu and other bands.
-The music videos were tied together into the documentary film Russian Rock Underground, which aired on MuchMusic television in Canada and on Italian television.
+The Canadian filmmaker Peter Vronsky travelled to Moscow and Leningrad in February 1988, and shot a series of music videos with Televizor, Aquarium, Nebo i Zemlya, Zvuki Mu and other bands.
+The music videos were tied together in the documentary film Russian Rock Underground, which aired on MuchMusic television in Canada and on Italian television.

+Estimates of the popularity explosion of Russian rock in that period are ambiguous.
+In a series of articles devoted to the history of the Soviet Union, "Argumenty I Fakty" noted: "Young people plunged headlong into rock, which came out of the underground, which, as recognized by the best musicians of this direction, didn't have a creative agenda at that moment."